 - 3 semester hours (or 4.5 quarter hours) each of:

 - Human Anatomy, Human Physiology, General Chemistry, Microbiology must be completed in the last 10 years.

-- Pre-requisites can be in progress when you apply to the program, but applicants must have one of the following course sequences completed before the application deadline.
+- Pre-requisites can be in progress when you apply to the program, but applicants must have two of the following courses completed before the application deadline.

 All prerequisite courses must be completed prior to the start of the program.